Oku is under active development and is not yet ready for production use. Please consider contributing to its development.

 Please refer to the security policy for up-to-date reporting guidelines.

-Unfortunately, I cannot offer financial rewards for reporting security vulnerabilities, as I am unemployed.
+Unfortunately, I cannot offer financial rewards for reporting security vulnerabilities, as I lack the funds.

 How does this compare to Beaker Browser?

 Beaker Browser was a Chromium-based Web browser that incorporated the Dat protocol with the primary aim of enabling peer-to-peer static site sharing.
 To this end, Oku is similar; in fact, Beaker Browser was part of the inspiration to create Oku.
-The two projects diverge in their long-term ambitions, however; Oku intends on:
+The two projects diverge in their long-term ambitions, however.
+Oku is concerned with:

 What does the name mean?